Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: Electromagnetic Foundation of SIM

 \section{Electromagnetic Foundation of SIM}

-From a physical perspective, a SIM is constructed by stacking multiple layers of reconfigurable transmissive metasurfaces.
-According to the Huygens–Fresnel principle~\cite{NE_2022_Liu_A}, each meta-atom on a metasurface layer functions as a secondary source, producing a spherical wave that illuminates all the meta-atoms on the next layer.
-The phase and amplitude of the diffracted secondary wave that impinges on the next layer are jointly determined by the electromagnetic waves impinging upon the meta-atoms on the current layer, by the complex-valued transmission coefficients of the current layer, and by the complex-valued propagation coefficients (in free space) between the two layers considered~\cite{WC_2024_An_Stacked, arXiv_2024_Hao_Stacked}.
+From a physical perspective, a SIM consists of multiple layers of reconfigurable transmissive metasurfaces arranged in a stacked configuration.
+Grounded in the Huygens–Fresnel principle~\cite{NE_2022_Liu_A}, each meta-atom within a given metasurface layer acts as a secondary source — analogous to a point emitter — radiating a spherical wave that subsequently illuminates all meta-atoms on the immediately succeeding layer.
+The phase and amplitude of the resulting diffracted wave arriving at the next layer are collectively governed by three factors: the electromagnetic waves incident upon the meta-atoms of the current layer, the complex-valued transmission coefficients characterizing that layer, and the complex-valued free-space propagation coefficients between the two layers under consideration~\cite{WC_2024_An_Stacked, arXiv_2024_Hao_Stacked}.
 Based on the Rayleigh–Sommerfeld diffraction integral~\cite{Sci_2018_Lin_All, BOOK_2013_Born_Principles}, the propagation coefficient between the $\tilde{n}$-th meta-atom on the $\left ( l-1 \right )$-st metasurface layer and the $n$-th meta-atom on the $l$-th metasurface layer is given by\footnote{The propagation model in \eqref{eq_1} allows us to account for near-field propagation between adjacent metasurface layers, but it can be applied provided that some physical conditions are fulfilled.
 Notably, the (sub-wavelength) inter-layer distance cannot be too small, so as to ensure that \eqref{eq_1} is physically consistent.
 As a rule of thumb, the inter-layer distance, given the size of meta-atoms, should be sufficiently large to ensure that the amplitude of \eqref{eq_1} is less than one \cite{OE_2017_Mehrabkhani_Is}.}

 where $d_{n,\tilde{n}}^{l}$ denotes the corresponding transmission distance.
 Furthermore, $\mathcal{A}$ is the area of each meta-atom, $\zeta _{n,\tilde{n}}^{l}$ represents the angle between the propagation direction and the normal direction of the $\left ( l-1 \right )$-st metasurface layer, and $\lambda$ represents the radio wavelength.
 The total electromagnetic field that impinges upon each meta-atom on a metasurface layer is the sum of the fields refracted by all the meta-atoms on the previous layer~\cite{JSAC_2022_An_Stacked}.